KAGH-FM

-KAGH-FM (104.9 FM, "Today's Country 104.9") is a radio station licensed to serve Crossett, Arkansas, United States.
+KAGH-FM (104.9 MHz, "Today's Country 104.9") is a radio station licensed to serve Crossett, Arkansas, United States.
 The station is owned by Crossett Radio and licensed to Peggy S. Medlin's Ashley County Broadcasters, Inc.

 The station airs a country music format.
 In addition to its usual music programming, KAGH-FM also airs St. Louis Cardinals baseball games and Arkansas Razorbacks football games.

 The station was assigned the KAGH-FM call letters by the Federal Communications Commission on March 16, 1967 according to the Northwest Arkansas Times.